Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 http://www.ncbi.nlm.nih.gov/pubmed/38175972?tool=bestpractice.com

-Genetic testing for a specific pathogenic variant can be carried out, if known; germline multigene panel testing is recommended if the variant is unknown.[49]National Comprehensive Cancer Network.
+Genetic testing for a specific pathogenic variant can be carried out, if known; germline multigene panel testing is recommended if the pathogenic variant is unknown or if personal and/or family history suggests involvement of more than one pathogenic variant.[63]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: genetic/familial high-risk assessment: breast, ovarian, pancreatic, and prostate [internet publication].

 https://www.nccn.org/guidelines/category_2